- Apply links menu

-- A fee of £35 per person is payable at the time you produce your documents at your local register office to give notice of marriage or civil partnership.
+- A fee of £35 or £47 per person is payable at the time you produce your documents at your local register office to give notice of marriage or civil partnership.
+You will be advised at the time of making your appointment which fee is applicable to you.
 This fee is payable regardless of where your marriage/civil partnership is to take place.

 Marriage and civil partnership laws differ greatly throughout the world.
 You may be using a reputable holiday company who will give you guidance or you may wish to contact the embassy or consulate of the country where you want to get married/civil partnered.
 If the country is within the United Kingdom contact a Register Office within that county for advice.

 If either of you is under 18 you will need the consent of your parents or guardian.
 You can obtain a form for this purpose from the Register Office.
 Please telephone the Register Office for further information.

 Unless you are a British citizen, an EEA national, an EEA family member or you have in your passport a certificate of entitlement giving you the right of abode in the UK, you will be subject to immigration control.

 You and the person you wish to marry/civil partner must both have been resident in a district in England or Wales for at least seven consecutive days and nights.
 You will both need to give notice to a designated register office.
 Bristol Register Office is one of the 76 designated register offices within England and Wales.

 If one or both of you are subject to immigration control and have all the required documents we can take notice from you and the person you wish to marry/civil partner, even if you do not live within the Bristol area.